rin67630/Soft-Power-MPPT/README.md

 ... in a sunny region that might work, not in Scotland.

-You must dimension panel and battery to last two weeks cloudy winter weather with barely 5% solar contribution for just 3 hours a day!
+You must dimension panel and battery to last two weeks cloudy winter weather with barely 5% solar contribution during 3 hours a day!

 Commercial MPPT solar charge controllers will require 40-100mA for themselves -that is up to 31Wh a day- less than what the panel delivers in bad winter days!

 So I decided to build my own MPPT solar charge controller, optimized for efficiency and very low quiescent consumption.
-It manages to draw als less as 20mA including WiFi trasnsmission of data to a powerful cloud dashboard.
+It manages to draw als less as 20mA including WiFi transmission of data to a powerful cloud dashboard.

 The purpose of this development is to provide MPPT solar charging + networking and reporting abilities to plain DC buck converters, by adding an ESP8266 WiFi microcontroller to it.